learn-co-curriculum/dsc-node-centrality-lab/README.md

 ## Introduction

-In this lab, you'll get a chance to practice implementing and interpreting the centrality metrics from the previous section.
-You'll do this be investigating the social network from Game of Thrones!
+In this lab, you'll get a chance to practice implementing and interpreting the centrality metrics discussed in the previous lesson by investigating the social network from Game of Thrones!

 ## Objectives
 You will be able to:
-- Understand and explain network centrality and its importance in graph analysis
-- Understand and calculate Degree, Closeness, Betweenness and Eigenvector centrality measures
+- Compare and calculate degree, closeness, betweenness, and eigenvector centrality measures
-- Describe the use case for several centrality measures
+- Interpret characteristics of certain nodes based on their centrality metrics

 ## Character Interaction Graph Data

-A. J. Beveridge, and J. Shan  created a network from George R. Martin's "A song of ice and fire" by extracting relationships between characters of the story.
+A. J. Beveridge and J. Shan created a network from George R. Martin's "A song of ice and fire" by extracting relationships between characters of the story.
 [The dataset is available at Github](https://github.com/mathbeveridge/asoiaf).
 Relationships between characters were formed every time a character's name appears within 15 words of another character.
 This was designed as an approximate metric for character's interactions with each other.
 The results of this simple analysis are quite profound and produce interesting visuals such as this graph:

 <img src="images/got.png" width=800>